openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 #### Auto Unlock Setting

-Charge Program can be configured to release Coupler Lock after target SoC is reached
+Charge Program can be configured to release coupler lock after target SoC is reached

 Triggers `CHARGEPROGRAMCONFIGURE` from [Command Name Mapping](#command-name-mapping)